crosstheages/public-data/patch-notes.md

   - Bored Box are now available to bridge from Stardust collection to Cross The Ages collection.
   - Once the new asset has been minted in the Cross The Ages collection, you can open it like any other chest.
 As a reminder, this chest contains 10 NFT cards using the Early system (like other Early chests) and 10 CTA tokens.
 - Collection
   - Card back is now selectable.
 You will see it on the board while capturing cards for now.
-In upcoming updates, you will be able to see it on your redraw as well as when the opponent drop a card.
+In upcoming updates, you will be able to see it on your redraw as well as when the opponent drops a card.
 - Account
   - Added a way to disable or delete its account, this is available in the settings page.
 - Initialization